rhnfzl/reddit-stash/README.md

 - Credits for above DROPBOX_REFRESH_TOKEN solution : https://stackoverflow.com/a/71794390/12983596

+### Important Note About Unsaving

+The script includes an option to automatically unsave posts after downloading them (`unsave_after_download` in settings.ini).
+This feature can be used to cycle through older saved posts beyond Reddit's 1000-item limit.

+#### How it works:
+1. The script downloads and saves a post/comment
+2. If successful, it attempts to unsave the item
+3. A small delay is added between unsave operations to respect Reddit's rate limits
+4. Error handling ensures that failed unsaves don't stop the script

+#### Important Considerations:
+- **This process is irreversible** - Once items are unsaved, they cannot be automatically restored to your saved items list
+- **Create backups first** - Always ensure you have a backup of your saved items before enabling this feature
+- **Use with caution** - It's recommended to first run the script without unsaving to verify everything works as expected
+- **Rate Limiting** - The script includes built-in delays to avoid hitting Reddit's API limits
+- **Error Recovery** - If an unsave operation fails, the script will continue processing other items

+#### Usage:
+1. Set `unsave_after_download = true` in your settings.ini file
+2. Run the script as normal
+3. The script will now unsave items after successfully downloading them
+4. Run the script multiple times to gradually access older saved items

+#### Recommended Workflow:
+1. First run: Keep `unsave_after_download = false` and verify all content downloads correctly
+2. Create a backup of your downloaded content
+3. Enable unsaving by setting `unsave_after_download = true`
+4. Run the script multiple times to access progressively older content

 ### Key Additions and Changes:

 - **Configuration Section**: Added a new section explaining the `settings.ini` file and the `save_type` option.